-Marking Guide Fo r Class Work And l Weekly Assignments
+Marking Guide For Class Work And Weekly Assignments

-Component A+> A A> B+ B C or less Level of thought Reflective (considers alternatives, how lessons learned might influence future actions), thoughtful, integrates course readings with personal experience.
+Component A+ -> A A> B+ B C or less Component A+ => A A- -> B+ В C or less Level of thought Reflective (considers alternatives, how lessons learned might influence future actions), thoughtful, integrates course readings with personal experience.
 Analytic (attempts to make sense of incidents described or patterns observed), thoughtful.
 Descriptive (tells what is going on).
 Confused (omits or illogically connects ideas), little evidence given.
 Excellent, exemplary work that has pushed you to a new level of understanding Expression Clear, focused, complex, well- organized, precise, rich, distinctive or creative, well written/produced Clear, focused, logical, and acceptable.
 Acceptable but vague, disorderly or confusing.
 Simplistic, disorganized, poorly developed, and/or lacks coherence.
 Evidence Well supported with examples and/or connections to previous experiences or readings.
 Mostly well supported Adequately supported Sketchy or weak support Mechanics Meets deadline.
 Meets deadline Word processed Word processed Word processed Word processed Some mechanical errors Mechanical errors are noticeable relative to complexity and detract from the work.
 Free of mechanical errors.
 Minimal mechanical errors